- Independent Phono-graphix Reading Therapist

 If your child is not a competent reader by the end of Grade 3, ready to ‘read to learn’, you will know that you already have a problem and that you need to take action.

-To explore working with Lianne in Randburg and other areas in Johannesburg, contact her for a consultation to discuss how she can assist you.
+To explore working with Lianne face-to-face in Parkmore (Sandton, Johannesburg) or ONLINE (nationally), contact her for a consultation to discuss how she can assist you.